 While chairs may at first glance seem like a better option than stools for providing back support, there are several reasons why stools actually encourage you to maintain better posture.
-Namely, stools promote the back into a neutral position, discourage slouching, and direct the thighs into a downward position.
+Namely, stools encourage the back into a neutral position, discourages slouching, and directs the thighs into a downward position.

 Stools are better than chairs for improved posture

-The average office worker uses a traditional gas cylinder office chair to sit at their desk.
+The average office worker uses a traditional gas cylinder office chair (careful these can turn dangerous!) to sit at their desk.
 Those who do often end up adopting poor posture and after long hours begin to experience lower back pain.

 There are several reasons why stools are a better option for improved posture when compared with office chairs.
 These include: